dzcpy/transliteration/README.md

 ### transliterate(str, [options])

-It will transliterates the string `str` and return the result.
+Transliterates the string `str` and return the result.
 Characters which this module doesn't recognise will be defaulted to the placeholder from the `unknown` argument in the configuration option, defaults to `[?]`.

 __Options:__ (optionable)
 ```javascript